Launch-Engine/rentvine/README.md

 docker compose build
 ```

-After the image is built, you can run the following command to start the container:
+After the image is built, you can run the following command to start the container.
+Note that
+you will want to do this in its own terminal window so you can attach to the container.

 ```
 docker compose up